Interfaces in TinyGo

 Interfaces in Go have the following operations:

-• Change an interface (*ssa.ChangeInterface).
-Similar to creating an interface, but when assigning an existing interface value to a variable of type interface but with the same or less methods, known to be assignable at compile time.
+).
+Similar to creating an interface, but when assigning an existing interface value to a variable of type interface but with the same or less methods, known to be assignable at compile time. - Type assert (

-• Type assert (*ssa.TypeAssert) with a concrete type.
+) with a concrete type.
 This converts an interface value into the value of the concrete type.
 It may fail at runtime when this interface value does not contain a value of this concrete type.
-It fails by either returning a second "comma-ok" return value, or by panicking if there is no second return value.
+It fails by either returning a second "comma-ok" return value, or by panicking if there is no second return value. - Type assert (

-• Type assert (*ssa.TypeAssert) with an interface type.
-This tests whether a more generic type implements a more concrete type, for example whether a io.Writer implements an io.WriteCloser, meaning whether the underlying type also has a method with signature Close() error.
-Like a type asserts with a concrete type, this may either return a second "comma-ok" value or panic if there is no such return value.
+.
+Like a type asserts with a concrete type, this may either return a second "comma-ok" value or panic if there is no such return value. - Interface call (

 You may be missing one entry here in this list: type switches.
 It turns out that type switches are a front end trick and are implemented as an if/else chain using type asserts, at least in the libraries TinyGo uses.
 But this is no problem, as you'll see later in this post.

-I'm not going to give complete details of how interfaces are implemented in the main Go compiler (gc).
-Russ Cox has already written a great blog post about that.
-To summarize the gc implementation:
+I'm not going to give complete details of how interfaces are implemented in the main Go compiler (gc

 While such an implementation is relatively easy to implement (especially with separate compilation), it has a few problems that make it less suitable for embedded devices.
 It needs to allocate memory on seemingly innocent operations, function pointer calls have a certain overhead because LLVM can't optimize them, and more type info of each type needs to be retained, including all methods of a type that is ever put in an interface.